-APTET 2018 hall tickets released, download at cse.ap.gov.in, aptet.apcfss.in
+Released!
+APTET 2018 hall tickets available at cse.ap.gov.in, aptet.apcfss.in, download now

 Step 3: A new page will open

-Step 4: Enter your login credentials
+Step 4: Enter your login credentials and submit the details

 Step 5: Download and take a print out